This is a list of things that personally cause me some issues as a yuri anime fan.

 I have a bad habit of almost instantly shipping two girls with one another if they share any suspiciously intimate moments early on in a series.
 That can include excessive blushing, frequently holding hands, adopting nicknames or dropping honorifics, and so on.
 It’s hard to give up, but I’m working on it.

 The problem lies in that the practice is haphazardly careless shipping.
-By being too eager to ship, I’m forgetting to consider whether or not the two actually make a good couple. whether or not the two truly have chemistry, whether or not the two can grow as individuals should they be together, and so on.
-The last one probably isn’t as important considering how some characters (and people) don’t really change all that much even after entering a relationship with someone else, but it’s certainly nice to see an individual develop (partially) due to love.
+By being too eager to ship, I’m forgetting to consider whether or not the two actually make a good couple, whether or not the two truly have chemistry, whether or not the two can grow as individuals should they be together, etc. The last one probably isn’t as important considering how some characters (and people) don’t really change all that much even after entering a relationship with someone else, but it’s certainly nice to see an individual develop (partially) due to love.

 In other words, it’s important to contemplate whether you’re shipping these characters together for solid reasons or whether you’re doing so out of wanting to just see them together.